 An important step in the control and prevention of combustible dust accumulation is regularly cleaning air ducts and vents.
 HVAC systems can suck up traces of combustible particles, which will accumulate in dangerous levels over time.
 They can also cause combustible dust particles to recirculate and accumulate throughout a facility.
 Ducts, vents, and hoods – especially those connected to ovens, furnaces, or other hear sources – should be cleaned regularly.

-If you’re in Monterey, CA and are interested in commercial air duct cleaning services in order to mitigate the risk of industrial combustible dust accidents, call Preferred Hood & Duct in Monterey at (831) 293-8601 or get in touch with the form below.
+If you’re in Hudson, FL and are interested in commercial air duct cleaning services in order to mitigate the risk of industrial combustible dust accidents, call Preferred Hood & Duct in Hudson at (727) 233-6521 or get in touch with the form below.

 More Information about Combustible Dust

 Combustible dust is defined as any fine material that can mix with air and pose an explosion risk.
 Examples of combustible dust can include sugar, flour, sawdust, aluminum and other metals, as well as certain mon-metal inorganic materials.
 Materials don’t have to be something you’d normally think of as flammable or combustible to pose a threat in dust form; many materials can explode when their particles are the right size and in the right concentration.